A daughter reflects on her father, Maurice Edmond Müller: An interview with Janine Aebi-Müller

 Rule 4: "People are often unreasonable, illogical, and self-centered."
 Again, he added his typical reflection, "Love people anyway."

-And so, we, his children, learned early the message and the faith to take responsibility for ourselves and to take responsibility and help other human beings and our society.
+He gave us, his children, the message and confidence to take responsibility for ourselves and to take responsibility for and help other human beings and our society early in our lives.

-Maurice Müller started a company, and even some foundations, can you tell us a bit about them?
+Maurice Müller started a company and even some foundations.
+Can you tell us a bit more about them?

-In 1958 he founded together with like-minded friends the Arbeitsgemeinschaft für Osteosynthesefragen (Osteosynthesis Study Group) after a new instrumentation that he developed within less than two years with Robert Mathys.
-The cooperation pillars were instrumentation, research, teaching, and documentation.
-The revenues from all the intellectual property, patents, instruments, and implants that he developed, he gave to Synthes AG Chur.
+He found the Arbeitsgemeinschaft für Osteosynthesfragen together with like-minded friends in 1958, after he had developed a new instrumentation with Robert Mathys in less than two years.
+The pillars of this cooperation were instrumentation, research, teaching, and documentation.
+He gave all the revenues from his intellectual property—patents, instruments, and implants that he developed—to Synthes AG Chur.
 My father was never interested in money per se, he never personally enriched himself.
 He always fought for a cause and cultivated long-term, avant-garde thinking.
 Reinvesting profits in research, teaching, and evaluation was more important for him.

-Then in the early 1960s, the first hip protheses were developed along with the necessary corresponding instrumentation, and in 1965 he founded Protek AG.
-All the royalties he dedicated to the nonprofit foundation: Foundation Maurice E. Müller for Continuing Education, Research and Documentation in Orthopaedic Surgery.
+In the early 1960s, the first hip implants were developed along with the necessary corresponding instrumentation, and in 1965 he founded Protek AG.
+He dedicated all the royalties to a nonprofit foundation: Foundation Maurice E. Müller for Continuing Education, Research and Documentation in Orthopaedic Surgery.

 The institutes that were founded and financed by Foundation Maurice E. Müller were: